 The following tips can help you manage your body weight.

 Understand sources of calories.
 Different foods and drinks contain different amounts of calories.
 Understanding which ones to limit, such as sugar-sweetened drinks, and which ones can help you control your weight, such as whole grains, vegetables, and fruits, is important.
-Read your food label to learn more about the calories in the foods you eat.
+Read food labels to learn more about the calories in the foods you eat.

 Foods to increase